raspberrypilearning/sound-meter/en/step_4.md

 --- task ---

-Right-click on the entire `show number 0` block and click `Duplicate`.
+Right-click on the entire `on button A pressed` block and click `Duplicate`.

 There will now be two `on button A pressed` block on the code editor panel.